priyaaank/tech-assessment/README.md

 - [ ] **Document coding conventions** - Type of casing for the code, naming conventions for configuration properties, code elements, rest endpoints, database tables & columns, queue names, cloud components, etc. Outline a predictable code layout and structure.
 Adopt language idioms and document them.
 Avoid redudant code comments.
 If possible generate and review comments for code using coding assistants and keep them updated

+## REST/WEB API Specifications
+Web APIs are a dominant integration point for applications.
+Design is difficult in future and require complex manouvering like versioning, backward-compatibility when active consumers exist.
+It is crucial to have a future proofing view on WEB specifications to ensure that contracts offer as much flexibility as possible and remain malleable to defer complexity of versioning and wider structural changes.

+### Benefits
+- [ ] Integrations / Interoperability
+- [ ] Modularity (_composing via integrations_)

+### Anti patterns
+- [ ] Usage of incorrect HTTP verbs or mutating state on GET verb or executing updates with POST

+### Best practices
+- [ ] **Structured content, metadata & error** - API contract with placeholders for content, metadata and error messages that remains consistent across API
+- [ ] **HATEOAS Level 2** - Usage of atleast Level II HATEOAS standards in REST APIs (Resources, Methods, Status code, Query params and Headers)
+- [ ] **Versioning** - If there is a need for backward compatibility or versioning in API, then url versioning or header based versioning should be in place
+- [ ] **Error handling** - Errors should be handled with messages, code and HTTP status codes to provide a consistent experience and right status codes should be mapped.
+5xx vs 4xx for different error categories
+- [ ] **Security** - Consistent authentication and authorization mechanisms should be followed.
+Preferably something along the lines of JWT Tokens using OAuth 2.0.
+SSL termination should happen at the entry point
+- [ ] **Documentation** - Live documentation for the API using tools like swagger to have a functioning API playground as well as updated documentation that is auto generated with changes to the API
+- [ ] **Etags/Caching** - Response caching should be enabled using ETags
+- [ ] **Pagination / Metadata** - Response should include metadata on total number of elements, total number of pages, elements per page and current page number.
+Additional good to have would be navigation elements for the next and previous pages in the response

 ## Domain model
 ### Ideal